ACROSS-Lab/GAMA-Code-Generator/README.md

   - **i.
 For Conda:**
           You can follow instructions from  [miniconda](https://docs.anaconda.com/free/miniconda/index.html) website to install Conda environment and [cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) to use it or follow below instruct for fast create and activate Conda environment:
 ```

-# activate conda environment
-conda create --name gamagpt-inference
+conda create --name gamagpt-inference            # create environment named gamagpt-inference
-conda activate gamagpt-inference
+conda activate gamagpt-inference            # activate conda environment
 conda deactivate          # if you want to use other environments or just don't want to stay on this environment
 ```
   - **ii.
 For Python environment**, follow bellow instructs:
 ```